opencv/opencv/modules/core/doc/intro.markdown

 boolean variable).

 The exceptions can be instances of the cv::Exception class or its derivatives.
-In its turn, cv::Exception is a derivative of std::exception.
+In its turn, cv::Exception is a derivative of `std::exception`.
 So it can be gracefully handled in the code using other standard C++ library components.

 The exception is typically thrown either using the `#CV_Error(errcode, description)` macro, or its